 View All » (including bills from previous years)

-From Jan 1977 to Oct 1992, Pursell missed 993 of 8,160 roll call votes, which is 12.2%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1977 to Oct 1992, Pursell missed 993 of 8,188 roll call votes, which is 12.1%.
+This is much worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.